ZTerechshenko/Website/_posts/2017-08-09-a-post-about-my-research.markdown

 #### Posterior Estimates
 We can plot posterior estimates by taking the means of the posterior distributions with 95 percent credible intervals from the output of the model.
-Posterior estimates plot allow us, for example, to identify observations (respondents) with higher or lower levels of the latent variable with the certain level of uncertainty.
+Posterior estimates plot allow us, for example, to identify observations (respondents) with higher or lower levels of the latent variable and the associated uncertainty.

 ``` r